-This blog offers a selection of free English language tools and resources for professionals and students.
-Here you will find videos, articles and tutorials, “English grammar for Spanish speakers” and “grammar made easy” posts, vocabulary building and listening exercises; news, science and research; business English materials and career management tips; travel English and much more.
+A selection of free English language tools and resources for professionals and students: Videos, articles, tutorials, “English grammar for Spanish speakers” and “grammar made easy” posts, vocabulary building and listening exercises; news, science and research; business English materials and career management tips; travel English and much more.
 Enjoy!

 Taking a course of antibiotics could harm the beneficial bacteria living inside us.
 So should we be taking probiotics after we finish them?
 The answer may not be so simple.

 Taking probiotics when your

 gut health is weak may not be a good idea (Credit: Getty Images)

 treatment for a huge range of conditions, from obesity to mental health

 problems.
 One of their popular uses is to replenish the gut microbiome after a course of antibiotics.
 The logic is – antibiotics wipe out your gut bacteria along with the

 harmful bacteria that might be causing your infection, so a probiotic can help